zeromake/quasar/docs/src/pages/quasar-cli-vite/developing-ssr/configuring-ssr.md

 ### Manually triggering store hydration

-By default, Quasar CLI takes care of hydrating the Vuex store (if you use it) on client-side.
+By default, Quasar CLI takes care of hydrating the Pinia stores (if you use it) on client-side.

 However, should you wish to manually hydrate it yourself, you need to set quasar.config file > ssr > manualStoreHydration: true.
 One good example is doing it from [a boot file](/quasar-cli-vite/boot-files):